-Ahead of the Metropolitan Museum of Art’s largest Costume Institute exhibition to date (which opens in May), the fashion industry's key players met with leaders of the Catholic faith at the Vatican to preview some of the artifacts that will be on display.
-Curator Andrew Bolton said at a press conference Monday night that we can expect Heavenly Bodies: Fashion and the Catholic Imagination to be one of the museum's most ambitious undertakings.
+Ahead of the Metropolitan Museum of Art’s biggest Costume Institute exhibition to date, which opens in May, fashion's key players met with leaders of the Catholic faith at the Galleria Colonna yesterday to preview some of the artefacts that will be on display during the show.
+Curator Andrew Bolton said at a press conference last night that we can expect Heavenly Bodies: Fashion and the Catholic Imagination to be one of the museum's most ambitious undertakings to date.

-The exhibition, which according to Vogue is “designed to create a dialogue between fashion and the masterworks for religious art in the museum’s holdings,” will explore the impact of religion and faith on designers, while archival pieces from fashion's most influential figures will be on display.
-Clothes and accessories from Coco Chanel, Vivienne Westwood, Azzedine Alaïa, Cristóbal Balenciaga, and John Galliano will be exhibited alongside the Met's collection of breathtaking religious artworks.
+The exhibition, “designed to create a dialogue between fashion and the masterworks for religious art in the museum’s holdings,” will explore the impact of religion and faith on designers, while archival pieces from fashion's most influential figures will be on display.
+Clothes and accessories from Coco Chanel, Vivienne Westwood, Azzedine Alaïa, Cristóbal Balenciaga and John Galliano will be exhibited, alongside the Met's collection of breathtaking religious artworks.

 On show was an embroidered silk cape worn by Pope Benedict XV, Pope Benedict XIV's 18,000-diamond tiara, and Pope Leo XIII's bishop's hat.
-The question on everyone's lips, though, was how does one exhibit such relics — and explore such a subject — while remaining respectful of the religious?
-“Some might consider fashion to be an unfitting or unseemly medium by which to engage with ideas about the sacred or the divine,” Bolton said to guests.
+The question on everyone's lips, though, was how does one exhibit such relics, and indeed explore such a subject, while remaining respectful of the religious?
+“Some might consider fashion to be an unfitting or unseemly medium by which to engage with ideas about the sacred or the divine,” Bolton said to guests in Rome yesterday.
 “But dress is central to any discussion about religion.
 It affirms religious allegiances and, by extension, it asserts religious differences.”

 "Fashion reflects the world around us and nobody understands that more clearly than Andrew," Wintour told the press.
 "When I go to these fashion exhibitions, I'm always so amazed to see people from all sides of the globe and all walks of life really studying the exhibitions, understanding that fashion does not operate in a vacuum."